Use our finder to explore current offerings or learn more about a specific course

 Supporting Iteration Execution

 SM/TCs support Agile Teams during the iteration, increasing the likelihood of achieving its iteration goals and PI objectives.
 For example they:

-- Work within the ART’s cadence – SMs/TCs help teams apply Scrum or Kanban within the development cadence and synchronization requirements of the Agile Release Train (ART).
+Work within the ART’s cadence – SM/TCs help teams apply Scrum or Kanban within the development cadence and synchronization requirements of the Agile Release Train (ART).
 This cadence and synchronization facilitate alignment, dependency management, Release on Demand, and fast integrated learning cycles (SAFe Principle #4).